Ethiopian Jews in Israel: Integration and socioeconomic status

-Among the key achievements of the program was the increase in bagrut eligibility rates among students of Ethiopian descent.
-In the 2023/4 school year, the percentage of 12th-grade students of Ethiopian descent taking matriculation exams was 93.4%, compared with 95.2% of the students in the Hebrew education system overall.
-In 2023/4, the rate of eligibility for Bagrut certificate among students of Ethiopian descent equaled the rate of eligibility among all Hebrew speakers for the first time, After a cumulative increase of 12.5% since 2017/18.
+One area in which substantial progress has been recorded is Bagrut attainment among students of Ethiopian descent.
+In the 2023/24 school year, 93.7% of 12th-grade students of Ethiopian descent took the matriculation exams, compared with 95.1% of students in the Hebrew education system overall.
+In the same year, the rate of eligibility for Bagrut certificates among students of Ethiopian descent equaled the rate among all Hebrew speakers for the first time, after a cumulative increase of 12.5% since 2017/18.

-In the 2022/3 school year, The rate of eligibility for bagrut that meets the threshold requirements of the universities among 12th grade students of Ethiopian descent is 59.2% compared to 76% in the Hebrew education system overall (excluding ultra-Orthodox supervision) and 51.3% in the Arab education sector. the percentage of students of Ethiopian descent eligible for a matriculation certificate that meets university entrance requirements has also been increasing in recent years, and the gap between them and the general Hebrew-speaking students has narrowed from 27 percentage points in 2016 to 17 in 2022/3. this gap is still high in comparison to the gap in bagrut eligibility.
+In the 2023/24 school year, The rate of eligibility for bagrut that meets the threshold requirements of the universities among 12th grade students of Ethiopian descent was 60.7% compared to 76.1% in the Hebrew education system overall (excluding ultra-Orthodox supervision) and 52.9% in the Arab education sector. the percentage of students of Ethiopian descent eligible for a matriculation certificate that meets university entrance requirements has also been increasing in recent years, and the gap between them and the general Hebrew-speaking students has narrowed from 25.1 percentage points in 2019/20 to 15.4 percentage points in 2023/24. this gap is still high in comparison to the gap in bagrut eligibility.